 Exploring Ames Limestone

 The first place I saw the limestone up close was in Frick Park.
-While there are several locations to find it, I have yet to find one with exposed rocks.
+While there are several locations where I can find it, I have yet to find one with exposed rocks.
 I’ve done online searches for Ames Limestone and have often landed on the Sedimentation in Western Pennsylvania page, an old Pitt Geology web resource.

 Following their directions, I quickly found two sets of outcrops.
 As mentioned, I could not find the hard ledge in the stream bed.
-However, there appears to be a lot of erosion in the stream bed, and there were several blocks of sandstone or limestone along the creek.
+However, there appears to be a lot of erosion in the stream bed, and several blocks of sandstone or limestone were along the creek.

 I did not bring a hammer or chisel.
 Quickly I learned that you are not allowed to work on rocks in Frick Park.
-However, it was nice to see it up close finally.
+However, it was nice to finally see it up close.

 Ames Limestone in Frick Park